Larbi Ben M'hidi

 Ben M'hidi initially commanded Wilaya V (the military district in the Oran region) and played an important role at the FLN's Soummam conference in August 1956.
 He headed FLN operations during the Battle of Algiers where he was the last member of the FLN's Comité de Coordination et d'Exécution (CCE; Committee of Coordination and Implementation).
 Ben M'hidi was a strong believer in that the revolution should be directed by "internal" rather than "external" revolutionaries.

 He was captured by French paratroopers in February 1957.
 His death was announced in March 1957 by Pierre Gorlin, Robert Lacoste's press officer.
 The events surrounding his death were disputed, and contended by many that he was in fact tortured before being summarily executed.
 Many who knew him, have ruled out the possibility of him taking his own life, as was reported in the media, due to his devotion to Islam, which forbids suicide.
 In 2000, General Aussaresses admitted that Ben M'hidi was executed whilst in his custody, however, the exact truth regarding his death remains a mystery to this day.
 Ben M'hidi is considered to be a national hero in Algeria and is considered to be a symbol of the revolution that brought an end to French colonialism.
+Following six decades of his assassination, on 1 November 2024, French president Emmanuel Macron, acknowledged that Ben M'hidi was "assassinated by French soldiers" in 1957.

 Early life

-Larbi Ben M'hidi was born sometime in 1923 to a marabout family descended from the Arab tribe of Ouled Derradj in the village of El Kouahi, Ain M'lila, which was part of the Constantine department at the time.
+Larbi Ben M'hidi was born sometime in 1923 to a marabout family descended from the Arab tribe of Ouled Derradj, in the village of El Kouahi, Ain M'lila, which was part of the Constantine department at the time.
+At the age of 4 he started studying Quran and became a Hafiz, at his grandfather's religious school and mosque, which was later destroyed by French authorities.
 He attended a French school in Batna so that he could continue his studies – this is where he received his primary school certificate (Certificat d'études primaires élémentaires).
 The Ben M'hidi family later moved to Biskra, where Larbi Ben M'hidi began secondary school.
-In 1939, he joined the Algerian Muslim scouts, where he became a group leader within a very short period of time.
+In 1939, he joined the Algerian Muslim Scouts, where he became a group leader within a very short period of time and got interested in armed struggle.
+He applied for a job in supplies section of French barracks as he wanted to get near the army, he was eventually hired.
+He stole a gun and some notes which had information and then stopped working there and dedicated his life to politics and serving the country.